stdlib-js/www/docs/build.md

 $ npm run build
 ```

-However, you may want to run the following steps in parallel in separate terminal windows in order to expedite the build process.
+However, you may want to run the following steps in parallel (e.g., in separate terminal windows) in order to expedite the build process.
 Every step **except** the generation of documentation resources can be executed in parallel.

 #### Application